privateprep/coding-space-website/src/pages/programs/summer.md

 ---
 templateKey: programs
-title: Summer
+title: Summer 2023
 titleColor: "#264548"
 seo:
-  title: Summer Coding Camps for Kids
+  title: Summer Coding Camps & Classes for Kids & Teens
-  description: >
-    Beginning in June, our camps an classes balance project-based coding with hands-on activities and opportunities to explore various STEM fields.
-    Students will make new friends and learn a ton, all while experiencing our small student-to-teacher ratio ensuring personalized attention when they need it.
+  description: "Join The Coding Space for exciting opportunities to keep coding
+    and learning all summer long.
+From Camp Coding Space (ages 8-13) to The Coding Space Academy (ages 13-17) to online and in-person weekly coding classes, we've got just the right option for you. "
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name